 For the shadows in the above image I mixed blue with orange.
 For some shadow colors I would have more orange mixed in, and others less.
 Then to lighten the shadow colors I would add varying amounts of white.

-Adding darker shadows to the cloud painting
+Adding darker shadows while painting clouds

 I create darker shadows for the upper ‘body’ of the cloud.
 To get it to be darker I do not mix in as much white to my ultramarine blue/ cadmium orange mixture.
 Notice the difference in value between the dark shadow on the top of the cloud to the much lighter shadows at the front of the cloud.